 By Leatrice Evanne Asher

 Beliefs are opinions or convictions about something that is accepted as truth.
-When one comes into knowing, through direct experience of consciousness, beliefs are unnecessary.
+When one comes into knowing, through direct experience of Consciousness, beliefs are unnecessary.
 Awakening is nonrelative.
-It exists independently of anything; thus, requires no system of belief or person believing to testify to its validity.
+It exists independently of anything; thus, it requires no belief system or person believing to testify to its validity.
 It is itself complete and absolute truth.
 As truth, it can reveal that which is untruthful.
 In a consciously awakened state, one becomes the knowing of that experience.
-Since that knowingness is complete in itself it stands alone from the thoughts or opinion of anyone else.
-This is intrinsic to the very truth of that which has been recognized—it doesn’t require consent.
+Since that knowingness is complete in itself, it stands alone from anyone else’s thoughts or opinion.
+This realization is intrinsic to the very truth of that which has been recognized—it doesn’t require consent.

-Attention is called to belief systems not only to point out what awakening to consciousness is not but to shed light on how attachment to ideas, even lofty ones, will stand in the way of directly experiencing.
+Attention is called to belief systems not only to point out what awakening to Consciousness is not but to shed light on how attachment to ideas, even lofty ones, can stand in the way of directly experiencing.
 For a belief or a belief system to have continued relevance, it needs proponents who subscribe to that belief.
-If those advocates fasten themselves to the postulates of that ideology they may then want those principles to be favorably received by others.
+If those advocates fasten themselves to the postulates of that ideology, they may want those principles to be favorably received by others.
 If this is the case, that information is not given freely.
 It can’t be because it isn’t free.
 It’s tethered to the desire for what is offered to have approval.
-If dearly held beliefs are challenged or rejected and the adherents of that belief take offense to that opposition, likely it is because the concept of a personal I has been bound to that belief.
-Thus, any questioning of those convictions would also call into question that which is referred to as I.
+If dearly held beliefs are challenged or rejected, and the adherents of that belief take offense to that opposition, likely it is because the concept of a personal I has been bound to that belief.
+Thus, any questioning of those convictions would also call into question that referred to as I.